Genivia/ugrep/README.md

 <br>
 <img src="https://www.genivia.com/images/scranim.gif" width="438" alt="">

-See [how to install ugrep](#install) on your system.
-Ugrep is always free.

 New official web site
 ---------------------

-**[ugrep.com](https://ugrep.com)** is the official ugrep web site with a user guide.
-This site will always be safe and guaranteed to be ad free and cookie free; ugrep.org forwards to ugrep.com.
+**[ugrep.com](https://ugrep.com)** is the official new ugrep web site with installation instructions and a user guide.

+The ugrep.com site will always be safe and guaranteed to be ad free and cookie free; ugrep.org forwards to ugrep.com.

 Development roadmap
 -------------------